YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMDISTUNVERIF, Environment variable $ydb_dist (dddd) could not be verified against the executables path (pppp)

-MUPIP/LKE/GT.CM/DSE/Run Time Error: This indicates that the executable pppp does not resides in the path pointed to by environment variable ydb_dist, dddd.
+MUPIP/LKE/GT.CM/DSE/Run Time Error: This indicates that the executable pppp does not reside in the path pointed to by the environment variable ydb_dist, dddd.

 Action: Ensure that the setting for $ydb_dist matches that of the executable.